-Kennedy was in Seattle and scheduled to attend the Seattle Century 21 World’s Fair when his press secretary announced that he had contracted an “upper respiratory infection.”
+Kennedy was scheduled to attend the Seattle Century 21 World’s Fair when his press secretary announced that he had contracted an “upper respiratory infection.”
 The president then flew back to Washington, where he supposedly went to bed to recover from his cold.

 Four days earlier, Kennedy had seen photographic proof that the Soviets were building 40 ballistic missile sites on the island of Cuba—within striking distance of the United States.
 Kennedy’s supposed bed rest was actually a marathon secret session with advisors to decide upon a response to the Soviet action.
 The group believed that Kennedy had three choices: to negotiate with the Russians to remove the missiles; to bomb the missile sites in Cuba; or implement a naval blockade of the island.
 Kennedy chose to blockade Cuba, deciding to bomb the missile sites only if further action proved necessary.